dokaniasourav/dokaniasourav/README.md

-- 👋  👋  👋  👋   👋  👋  👋  👋  👋  👋  👋  👋  👋  👋
+Hello Reader,

-- Hi, My name is Sourav [*@dokaniasourav*], you can also call me Sam
+My name is Sourav [*@dokaniasourav*], and I recently graduated from Texas A&M University in Computer Engineering!

-- I am a graduate student studying computer engineering at Texas A&M
-- 👀  👀  👀  👀  👀  👀  👀  👀  👀  👀  👀  👀  👀  👀
+Some of my faviouriate projects are as follows:
+1. Making a home-automation system using ESP32 and the corresponding Web Framework
+2. Perceptron based cache prefetching filtering
+3. Line Integral Convolution on Digital Images using WebGL

-- I like to play TT, Badminton and also swimming
-- I’m coding in C++ and Python but I am also good in Javascript
+In my spare time I like to play Table Tennis, Badminton and go for swimming at times.
+My faviourite coding languages are C, C++ and Javascript but also really like Python.

-- I like to learn new things want to travel the world
+One thing I want the most is to travel to diffrent countries with someone.
+I also like to learn new languages (currently learning 普通话 and want to next learn Japanese or Korean).

+Would like to update this as I go, so stay tuned!

 -  🌱  🌱  🌱  🌱  🌱  🌱  🌱  🌱  🌱  🌱  🌱  🌱  🌱  🌱
-- I’m currently learning 普通话 and want to next learn Japanese
-- I am studying advanced comp arch and OS in my acedemia
--  📫  📫  📫  📫  📫  📫  📫  📫  📫  📫  📫  📫  📫  📫
 - Reach me at my email: **sourav.dokania25@gmail.com**
+-  🌱  🌱  🌱  🌱  🌱  🌱  🌱  🌱  🌱  🌱  🌱  🌱  🌱  🌱